luigizuccarelli/openwhisk-go-serverless/README.md

 ```

-### Test it locally - repeat above step until its all working
+### Test it locally - repeat the code change and build steps until its all working
 ```bash
 ./exec '{"ip": "localhost","db": "test", "action": "insert", "payload": {"channels": [1,0,0,0,0,0,0,1],"temperatures":[40.3,40.5,42.5,45.8,50.1,50.2,53.5,54.5]}}'